-This is a new Online format of our Workshop due to necessary adherence with Stage 4 Government Covid-19 restrictions as an essential Clinical Health Care Education service.
+This is our Covid-19 Safe format of our Workshop due to necessary adherence with Vic Government restrictions as an essential Clinical Health Care Education service.

 This program provides 6 CPD hours in total.